Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Summary and Conclusions

 In conclusion, this work successfully bridges the gap between an accurate microscopic characterization of the spectral response of semiconductors and the macroscopic photoemission process.
 The integration of MBPT methods overcomes the accuracy limitations of previous models based on semi-local DFT and provides a robust, parameter-free tool for predicting the spectral characteristics of semiconducting photocathodes, opening the path for the rational design and optimization of next-generation electron sources.

-Future work will focus on quantitative improvements, such as the incorporation of scattering contributions via Monte-Carlo methods, more realistic descriptions of potential barriers, and the inclusion of surface and defects in the atomistic modeling of the samples to better mimic realistic conditions.
-From the experimental side, the development of this accurate model stimulates refinements in the growth and characterization procedure, enabled, for example, via epitaxial growth.
+Future work will focus on quantitative improvements, such as incorporating scattering contributions via Monte Carlo methods and providing more realistic descriptions of potential barriers.
+More broadly, this framework establishes a clear roadmap for how theory and experiment can actively converge to bridge the remaining gaps.
+From the modeling side, we aim to bring our simulations closer to real samples by explicitly incorporating surface adsorbates, oxidation layers, and native point defects within the crystal lattice.
+From the experimental side, our parameter-free model stimulates refinements in the growth and characterization procedures.
+Transitioning away from conventional (co-)deposition techniques and toward single-crystal epitaxial growth will minimize grain-boundary scattering and microstructural disorder, bringing laboratory line shapes closer to our pristine crystalline profiles.
+Furthermore, by explicitly tracking the $\mathbf{k}$-dependent electronic states involved in optical absorption and subsequent emission, our approach inherently contains all necessary information to evaluate other critical observables, such as the mean transverse energy and thermal emittance, going beyond semi-empirical models proposed in the literature~\cite{saha+23jap}.
 By providing an exemplary bridge between atomistic quantum theory and state-of-the-art experiments, this work represents a milestone in photocathode development.